-- You would not have been organised
+- You would not have been organised.

-- You would not have had all the resources ready to read, recite and learn (Quran, Books, apps, downloads)
+- You would not have had all the resources ready to read, recite and learn (Quran, Books, apps, downloads).

-- You would not have known the Duas that you now know
+- You would not have known the Duas that you now know.

-- You would not have a plan
+- You would not have had a plan.

 - You would go crashing into to Ramadan and exhaust yourself mentally, physically and spiritually and deflate.

 - Very quickly and the memory of Ramadan would just be about the delicious samosas, falooda, and your struggle.